JanaSchwarzerova/SAPCDAMP/README.md

 # Semi-Automated Pipeline using Concept Drift Analysis for improving Metabolomics Predictions (SAPCDAMP)

-In this repository, we offer a semi-automated pipeline for enhanced metabolomics predictions.
+In this repository, we offer a semi-automated pipeline for enhanced metabolomics predictions (SemiAutomated_pipeline_py_notebook.ipynb).
 This pipeline leverages various machine learning techniques, concept drift detection methods, and data preprocessing strategies to improve predictive accuracy.

 The whole pipeline is divided into three sections ([A], [B], [C]), at the end of which the evaluation parameters of individual prediction models are shown and summarized.